ET 108B Practical Mathematics II (3)

 After successful completion of this course, students will be able to:

-- Outcome 2: Analyze word problems that might arise from real situations and synthesize algebraic equations that lead to solutions.
-Solve the equations, and evaluate the correctness or validity of the numerical result
+- Outcome 2: Analyze word problems that might arise from real situations and solve algebraic equations that lead to solutions.

-- Outcome 4: Set up, evaluate, appraise, and solve systems of linear simultaneous equations from a set of given situations.
-Compare and criticize the various methods of solution.
+- Outcome 4: Evaluate, appraise, and solve systems of linear simultaneous equations from a set of applied situations.

-- Outcome 5: Set up and solve equations from problems that require use of trigonometric functions, tangent, sine, and cosine and the Pythagorean Theorem.
-Identify and sketch graphs of these functions.
-Appraise the advantages and disadvantages of graphical techniques for solution.
+- Outcome 5: Set up, solve, and graph equations from problems that require use of trigonometric functions, tangent, sine, and cosine and the Pythagorean Theorem.

-- Outcome 6: Set up and solve exponential and logarithmic equations.
-Identify and sketch graphs of these functions.
+- Outcome 6: Set up and solve exponential and logarithmic equations; then identify and sketch graphs of the functions.